lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 :::caution Caution when using a Private Key

-Never share your private key of the controller or upload it to public repositories.
-Anyone who possesses it can access your funds, assets, and gain control over your Universal Profile in case the controller has administrative rights!
+Never share your private controller key or upload it to public repositories.
+Anyone who possesses it can access your funds and assets and gain control over your Universal Profile in case the controller has administrative rights!

 :::

 ## Prepare the Relay Call

-After setting up both, the [Universal Profile](../../../standards/universal-profile/introduction.md) and [Key Manager](../../../standards/universal-profile/lsp6-key-manager.md) of the signing person, we can continue to prepare all the relay call parameters.
+After setting up both the [Universal Profile](../../../standards/universal-profile/introduction.md) and [Key Manager](../../../standards/universal-profile/lsp6-key-manager.md) of the signing person, we can continue to prepare all the relay call parameters.
 These are crucial for ensuring secure and authenticated transactions.
 Here is what you will need:

 - **`nonce` of the controller**: This value can be retrieved by calling the [`getNonce`](../../../contracts/contracts/LSP6KeyManager/LSP6KeyManager.md#getnonce) function on the [Key Manager](../../../standards/universal-profile/lsp6-key-manager.md) associated with the profile.
 The `nonce` of an EOA is incremented with each transaction, ensuring their uniqueness.
-- **`channelId` of the controller**: This parameter is essential to avoid `nonce` conflicts when multiple applications send transactions to the same Key Manager simultaneously.
+- **`channelId` of the controller**: This parameter is essential to avoid `nonce` conflicts when multiple applications simultaneously send transactions to the same Key Manager.
 It allows for transactions to be processed in parallel without relying on the order of their arrival.
 Essentially, the `channelId` enables a form of transaction queuing and prioritization within the Ke yManager's operation.
-- **a `validityTimestamp` for the transaction**: This timestamp indicates the time until when the transaction is valid.
+- **a `validityTimestamp` for the transaction**: This timestamp indicates the time until the transaction is valid.
 Using a timestamp prevents the execution of outdated transactions that might no longer reflect the user's intent.
 For simplicity, a value of `0` can be used, indicating that the transaction does not have a specific expiration time.
-However, for relay tranactions with crucial timing, setting an appropriate `validityTimestamp` brings more security and trust.
+However, setting an appropriate `validityTimestamp` for relay transactions with crucial timing brings more security and trust.
 - **the `payload` of the transaction**: Before a transaction can be signed, you must define the actual contents and actions that should be operated from the Universal Profile.
-To get the payload, you will need to encode the ABI of the transaction.
+To get the payload, you must encode the ABI of the transaction.
 In this example, the transaction payload will be a basic LYX transfer.

 :::tip Additional Resources